 Contractors performing work in the City of Seabrook are required to register with the Building Department.

 See the Permitting page for the application and requirements.

 How do I obtain a Building Permit?

-The Homeowner, General Contractor or Licensed Trade Contractor are required to fill out a Permit Application Form available at City Hall, second floor, in the Building Department.
+The Homeowner, General Contractor or Licensed Trade Contractor are required to fill out a Permit Application Form available at the Seabrook Public Works Complex or on line at our Permits Page .

 Required Documents For NEW Residential Construction

 The owner, architect, or general contractor will have to submit to the Building Department a filled out Building Permit Application along with the following documents for plan review and approval (please provide information in a digital format):

 - Plot Plan and Site Survey - Provide a proposed plot plan showing the location of the structure on the site, include dimensions to adjacent property lines, the location of mechanical equipment, show location of proposed paving and all setbacks and utility easements.
 Include arrows showing the direction of proposed site drainage.
 Also, include a legal description. the survey must have been completed by a professional surveyor and have their stamp or seal.

 - Elevation Certificate - Filled out and sealed Elevation Certificate (FEMA Form), Based on construction drawings, is required for all new residential construction.

 - Energy Code Certification - A third party prepared and signed Recheck or equivalent construction energy analysis document along with construction inspection checklist must be provided for review.